What is tallow?

 We use tallow because it is nature's original skin care product and works better than the man-made products that began to replace it in the 20th century.
 Modern-day research has confirmed the traditional wisdom of our ancestors.
 Tallow contains abundant natural fat-soluble vitamins (A, D, E, and K) and fat-soluble activators, which are found only in animal fats and which all promote skin health.
 Tallow also contains fats like conjugated linoleic acid (CLA), which has anti-cancer and anti-inflammatory properties, and palmitoleic acid, which has natural antimicrobial properties.
 No plant-based skincare ingredient or product can remotely compare to tallow in its power to nourish and heal the skin.
 This fact is not surprising since we are animals and not plants.

-We obtain the suet from Music Meadows Ranch (Sangre's Best), Corner Post Meats, Sun Prairie Beef, Pine Cliff Ranch, and Larga Vista Ranch in Colorado, and other ranches where the cows are 100% grass-fed, which is important for the superior therapeutic value of our Tallow Balm.
+We obtain the suet from James Ranch in Colorado and other ranches where the cows are 100% grass-fed, which is important for the superior therapeutic value of our Tallow Balm.
 Tallow from cows that are only fed grass has a better mineral and micronutrient profile, including higher levels of vitamins.
 For example, one study found that grass-fed cows have four times the vitamin E of grain-fed cows.
 Also important to the nutritional value of the tallow, as well as important to us personally, is that "our" cows are happy and healthy, humanely raised without cruel feed lots or cruel slaughterhouses and without pesticides, drugs, hormones, or chemicals of any kind.

 Our Tallow Balm is readily absorbed by the skin.
 Therefore, applying the Tallow Balm does not result in a greasy look or feel.
 It is taken up by the skin as nourishment and softens the skin quickly.
 If your skin doesn't absorb what you apply, then you are applying too much.
 Remember that a little goes a long way.